pesterhazy/moth/README.md

 ## Synopsis

-`moth` is a simple package manager.
-It's based on the following principles:
+`moth` is a simple dependency manager based on the following principles:

 - Content-addressable storage: use sha hashes to identify dependencies
 - Project-centric: works from your project directory (Git repo)
 - Private: allows non-public, authenticated dependencies
-- Cross-platform: works on Linux and macOS
+- Cross-platform: works on Linux and macOS (with Windows as a possibility)
 - Self-contained: requires no dependencies

-Expect more here soon
+To keep things simple, the project defines a number of non-goals:

+- No transitive dependencies, in contrast to npm, maven etc.
+- No integration with git, in contrast to alternatives like [git-annex](https://git-annex.branchable.com/) and [git-lfs](https://git-lfs.github.com/) (although this could be added as a separate project)

+## Maturity

+Moth is currently in **early development** so expect breaking changes.
+Essential features are not implemented yet:

+- HTTP/HTTPS backend
+- S3 backend
+- Google Cloud Storage backend
+- Authentication

 ## Getting started